harperreed/harper.blog/content/post/2024-04-11-meme-search-engine-siglip-mlx.md

 {{< image src="images/posts/vector-memes-bokeh.png" >}}

 It's wonderful, because I can click through and find great images I had forgotten about.
-Like this photo of baratunde that I took last year:
+Like this great photo of Baratunde that I took in 2017:

 {{< image src="images/posts/vector-memes-baratunde.png" >}}